adventuremomblog

 If you want to tap into your creative side book a private Courir de Mardi Gras Mask & Capuchon Workshop.

-During the 90 minute class you’ll get an overview of the tradition of the Courir de Mardi Gras as well as the costumes.
+During the 90-minute class, you’ll get an overview of the Courier de Mardi Gras tradition.

-You’ll also make your own Mardi Gras mask and capuchon to take home with you.
+You’ll also make your own Mardi Gras mask and capuchon to take home.

 Learn About Cajun Culture at Vermilionville Living History Museum & Folklife Park